 NFB Huntsville is an affiliate of the NFB of Alabama - visit http://www.nfbal.org/

-Come join us at our next monthly meeting on Tuesday, June 13, 2017, at 5:30 p.m We will meet in the Conference Room of the Huntsville Regional Center Office of the Alabama Institute for the Deaf and Blind (AIDB).
+Come join us at our next monthly meeting on Tuesday, September 12, 2017, at 5:30 p.m We will meet in the Conference Room of the Huntsville Regional Center Office of the Alabama Institute for the Deaf and Blind (AIDB).
 The Huntsville Regional Center of AIDB is located at 600 Saint Claire Avenue, Southwest, Suite #2, Huntsville, Alabama, 35801.
 It is next door to the Madison-Huntsville Regional Library.
 We will talk about the now open and up and running Alabama Freedom Center for the Blind, our Structure Discovery Center in Birmingham, Alabama.
 A partnership between the National Federation of the Blind and Alabama Institute for the Deaf and Blind.
 We will have a local artist talk to us about art for the blind and fundraising opportunities.
-We will be discussing our upcoming National Federation of the Blind convention in Orlando, Florida, July 10 through 15, 2017.
-We will have several blind people speak about their current jobs, Craig Moore a Blind Scientist with the Marshall Space Center.
+We will discuss what happened at our National Federation of the Blind convention held in Orlando, Florida, July 10 through 15, 2017.
+We will have several blind people speakers about their current jobs, Craig Moore a Blind Scientist with the Marshall Space Center.
 Susan Povinelli, an engineer with the Army Materiels Command and another a Program Manager with the Army.
 We will also have a panel regarding outdoor activities that the blind are a part of, including cross country skiing, beep baseball, white water rafting and kayaking.
 You won't want to miss out!
 We are here in the Rocket City to provide you with important information regarding blindness!
 We continue to blastoff with great opportunities for the blind.

 Please visit our state affiliate website at http://www.nfbal.org/ for details on upcoming state activities, including our 2017 National Federation of the Blind convention and our 2018 National Federation of the Blind of Alabama annual convention to be held in Montgomery, Alabama.